saylesss88/nix-book/src/nix/hardening_NixOS.md

 proxies (HTTP, SOCKS, transparent, caching, privacy-focused) declaratively in your system config.

-Types of Proxy Servers HTTP/HTTPS Forward Proxy, Controls and filters outbound web traffic from client machines (e.g., for content filtering or caching).
+Types of Proxy Servers: HTTP/HTTPS Forward Proxy, Controls and filters outbound web traffic from client machines (e.g., for content filtering or caching).

 SOCKS Proxy: Works for all TCP traffic, commonly used for anonymity or routing